techidaily/site-facebook/source/_posts/how-to-see-every-like-post-and-comment-youve-made-on-facebook.md

 ## How to View and Review Your Activity on Facebook

- You can[use Facebook's search function](https://www.makeuseof.com/tag/5-facebook-search-tips/) to find the settings you are looking for.
-For example, there are quite a few ways you can[find anything on your Facebook timeline](https://www.makeuseof.com/tag/5-tools-help-find-anything-facebook-timeline/) , but to find everything you've ever liked on Facebook, all you need to do is to go to your**Activity Log** and this is how you do it:
+ You can [use Facebook's search function](https://www.makeuseof.com/tag/5-facebook-search-tips/) to find the settings you are looking for.
+For example, there are quite a few ways you can [find anything on your Facebook timeline](https://www.makeuseof.com/tag/5-tools-help-find-anything-facebook-timeline/) , but to find everything you've ever liked on Facebook, all you need to do is to go to your**Activity Log** and this is how you do it:

 1. Click your**profile picture** in the top right-hand corner of Facebook on your desktop.
 2. Select**Settings & Privacy** , then click**Activity Log** .